vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 - **TKG-Management-VIP:** This network provides VIP for the extensions (Envoy, Contour, etc.) deployed in the shared services cluster.
 - **TKG-Workload-VIP:** This network provides VIP for the applications (of type load balancer) deployed in the workload clusters.

-**Note:** You can provision additional VIP networks for the network traffic separation for the applications deployed in various workload clusters.
+> **Note** You can provision additional VIP networks for the network traffic separation for the applications deployed in various workload clusters.
 This is a day-2 operation.

 To create and configure the VIP networks, complete the following steps.